tinymce/tinymce-docs/modules/ROOT/pages/configure-logging-services.md

----
-layout: default
-title: Activity logging
+# Activity logging
-description: Setting up logging for the premium server-side components.
+:description: Setting up logging for the premium server-side components.
----

 It may be useful to make the {{site.productname}} server-side components write to their own log file.
 This can assist in troubleshooting and make it easier to provide logs as part of a support ticket.